tpo1990/Hexen2-RPI/README.md

 5: Move .Pak file from 1997 Nov. demo of Hexen II into /home/pi/.HexenII.
 6: Create .desktop as a shortcut on Raspbian desktop and create Hexen II.sh file into Ports folder in RetroPie.

+**Registered/Full version:**
+If you own an original copy of Hexen 2, then it is possible to use it with Hammer of Thyrion source port.
+You will just need to copy .pak0 and .pak1 into /home/pi/.hexen2/data1 folder.
+(The pak files may need to be patched with the h2patch program that can be downloaded from Hammer of Thyrion website.

 **Future plan:**
 Make script available into RetroPie-script as a package (Need help for this) Create a script for HexenWorld and maybe make script available into RetroPie-script as a package.